ambrosus/ambrosus-nop/README.md

 To check statistics and get insights of the node you are running please visit the Ambrosus dashboard.

 For further details of what is happening within the docker containers you can use ```docker ps``` to find container IDs and then write ```docker logs <container id>``` to see the logs.
-## Troubleshooting
-If you are having docker issues [DigitalOcean has a indepth guide for installing docker](https://www.digitalocean.com/community/tutorials/how-to-install-and-use-docker-on-ubuntu-18-04).

 ## Running tests and linting